Indie365/godot-docs/getting_started/step_by_step/scripting_first_script.rst

     {
     }

+  .. code-tab:: GDExtension C++

+    #ifndef MY_SPRITE_2D_H
+    #define MY_SPRITE_2D_H

+    #include <godot_cpp/classes/sprite2d.hpp>

+    // MySprite2D would need to be bound in your GDExtensions register_types.cpp file.
+    // More info on this in the GDExtension example setup tutorial. class MySprite2D : public godot::Sprite2D {
+        GDCLASS(godot::MySprite2D, godot::Object);

+    protected:
+        static void _bind_methods() {}  // _bind_methods is required for all GDCLASS's or compilation will fail!

+    public:
+        // Empty default constructor is required or compilation will fail!
+        // GDExtension constructors also are not allowed to have additional parameters or compilation will fail!
+        MySprite2D() {}
+    };
+    #endif // MY_SPRITE_2D_H

 Every GDScript file is implicitly a class.
 The ``extends`` keyword defines the class this script inherits or extends.
 In this case, it's ``Sprite2D``, meaning our script will get access to all the properties and functions of the Sprite2D